 Getting to know the potential adopter and their living conditions is a key part of ensuring a dog ends up in a safe home.

 An online application can tell us a little about you, but it can only go so far.
-Meeting someone face to face, even if it is on Facetime or Zoom, gives us a better insight of your personality and the home environment the dog will live in.
+Meeting someone face to face, even if it is on FaceTime or Zoom, gives us a better insight into your personality and the home environment the dog will live in.

 A home visit allows us to identify any potential hazards in the home.
 It also gives us a chance to talk about how to best prepare for bringing home a new dog.
 We can talk about expectations from you and for the dog and set you up for a successful adoption.